-In July 2009, the OAL joined the Multi-State Lottery Association (MUSL), which is comprised of a group of U.S. lotteries that combine jointly to sell online Powerball[®] and Mega Millions[®] lottery tickets.
-On January 27, 2015, MUSL added the Lucky for Life[®] online game to be available to the member lotteries for the joint sales of that game, in which the OAL elected to participate.
-Each lottery participating in Lucky for Life[®] ticket sales must annually subject the transactions, accounts and processes related to Lucky for Life[®] to a test of agreed upon procedures by an independent auditor in its state.
+In July 2009, the OAL joined the Multi-State Lottery Association (MUSL), which is comprised of a group of U.S. lotteries that combine jointly to sell online Powerball® and Mega Millions® lottery tickets.
+On January 27, 2015, MUSL added the Lucky for Life® online game to be available to the member lotteries for the joint sales of that game, in which the OAL elected to participate.
 The chief executive officer of each member lottery serves on the MUSL board of directors.
 MUSL is audited annually by a separate independent audit firm.

-As a member of MUSL, the OAL is required to contribute to various prize reserve funds for Powerball[®] and Mega Millions[®] which are maintained by MUSL.
+As a member of MUSL, the OAL is required to contribute to various prize reserve funds for Powerball® and Mega Millions® which are maintained by MUSL.
 The MUSL prize reserve funds serve as a contingency reserve to protect MUSL and its member state lotteries from unforeseen prize payment liabilities.
-MUSL periodically reallocates the prize reserve funds among the member state lotteries based on relative Powerball[®] and Mega Millions[®] sales levels.
+MUSL periodically reallocates the prize reserve funds among the member state lotteries based on relative Powerball® and Mega Millions® sales levels.
 All remaining funds remitted, and the related interest earnings (net of administrative costs), less any portion of unanticipated prize claims that may have been paid from the fund, would be returned to the OAL if it were to ever leave MUSL.
-As of June 30, 2021, the OAL had reserve fund deposits with MUSL of \$2,130,976.
-MUSL does not maintain prize reserve funds for Lucky for Life[®].
-Instead, each participating lottery is responsible for maintaining their own prize reserve funds for potential Lucky for Life[®] prize payments.
-OAL Lucky for Life[®] reserve balance at June 30, 2021, was \$309,012.
+As of June 30, 2022, the OAL had reserve fund deposits with MUSL of \$2,034,648.
+MUSL does not maintain prize reserve funds for Lucky for Life®.